 Maybe you chose an online masters that looked really interesting to you only to have your situation change mid-program.
 Suddenly your chosen major looks to be a poor fit.
 What then?
 Do you stick it out and finish?
 Do you just withdraw from college and forget about it?
 Do you start all over again from scratch?
 Or maybe there’s another — and better — option …

 Once upon a time, this happened to me.
-I had to learn the hard way all the issues involved in transferring masters programs.
-By carefully researching transfer polices I was able to port myself (along with several of my hard-won credit hours) into a different online program.
-The important thing to remember: just because you haven’t found the “right fit” and need to transfer to another school doesn’t automatically mean that you have to start over.
-Don't despair!
-With a little research, you can find a program that will accept some (or even most) of your old credits.
-If you're starting to re-explore your options for a masters, keep the following 4 critical questions in mind before you commit to a new program.
+I had to learn the hard way all the issues involved in transferring graduate schools.
+By carefully researching transfer graduate credit policies I was able to port myself (along with several of my hard-won credit hours) into a different online program.

 1. How many credits or courses will you be allowed to transfer?

 First, check transfer credit policies at your new program.
 You want to make sure your hard-earned credits will count for as much as possible towards your new degree.
 Transfer credit policies often vary widely from school to school.

 For example, the University of Nebraska-Lincoln’s Master of Business Administration

 allows students to transfer up to 12 credits from other AACSB-accredited programs, but the same school allows only 6 credits to be transferred if you are seeking a different masters degree.
 Some degree programs such as the University of North Carolina's Master of Business Administration